obrien-lab/All_Atom_Misfolding_Exp_Ensemble/Readme.md

 * `example_entanglement_analysis`: Contains code and an example trajectory for entanglement analysis.

-* ispE: Includes all analyses related to the ispE protein.
+* `ispE`: Includes all analyses related to the ispE protein.

 Please refer to the `README` file within each sub-analysis folder for more details.